OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 # Disclaimer

 This document was compiled by Open Sourcing Mental Illness contributors using EEOC guidelines; these contributors are not attorneys and the Open Sourcing Mental Illness materials do not constitute legal advice of any type.
 By using these materials, you agree to accept this disclaimer.
 Every effort has been made to ensure the accuracy of information shared through the Open Sourcing Mental Illness materials, however, because information is constantly evolving, Open Sourcing Mental Illness cannot be held responsible for accuracy, errors, or omissions related to the Open Sourcing Mental Illness materials.
-The information provided in the Open Sourcing Mental Illness materials are for educational and informational purposes only.
+The information provided in the Open Sourcing Mental Illness materials is for educational and informational purposes only.
 You agree to use your own due diligence and judgment before applying any recommendation or advice that you may receive on or through the materials provided by Open Sourcing Mental Illness.
 Please contact your employment counsel or [info@eeoc.gov](mailto:info@eeoc.gov) for more information and guidance.

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0)
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0).

 {pagebreak}